Inclusion: Period Boxes For You

 Inclusion Series Box Four: Riding The Crimson Wave features Toronto artist Hana Shafi

-With support from a KWAwesome Foundation grant, Changing The Flow distributed over 50 free boxes to community locations across Waterloo Region.
+With support from a KWAwesome Foundation grant, Changing The Flow has distributed over 100 free boxes to community locations across Waterloo Region and some beyond.

 Our "Inclusion: Period Boxes For You" have been distributed to: